How to Find an Older Couple Looking to Adopt

 If you are interested in finding older adoptive parents for your baby, don’t hesitate to speak with your adoption specialist if you have a particular desirable age range for adoptive parents so that she can accommodate this preference.

-What other factors should a woman consider when thinking about adoption for her baby?
+What other factors should you consider when thinking about adoption for your baby?

 When thinking about an ideal family for your child, age is just one factor to consider.
 You can also choose an adoptive family based on preferences like the following: